cloudspannerecosystem/spanner-schema-diff-tool/README.md

   table creation DDL statement, and also by using `ALTER` statements after the table has been created.

-### Note on dropped database objects.
+## Note on dropped database objects

-By default, to prevent accidental data loss, the tool _does not_ generate statements to drop existing tables, indexes or columns.
+By default, to prevent accidental data loss, the tool _does not_ generate statements to drop existing tables, indexes columns or change streams.
 This behavior can be overridden using the command line arguments `--allowDropStatements`, which allows the tool to additionally generate the following statements for any differences found:

 * Drop Tables.
 * Drop Indexes.
 * Drop Columns in a Table.
+* Drop change streams.

 Constraints and row deletion policies will always be dropped if they are not present in the new DDL.